-A wheelchair is a movable chair with wheels that a person can control manually or electronically.
-A wheelchair prescription is given to people who need help moving—for instance, because they are unable to walk on their own.
+A wheelchair is a movable chair with wheels that you can control manually or electronically.
+Your doctor will give you a wheelchair prescription if you need help moving, most often because you are unable to walk on your own.

-Patients with temporary or permanent disabilities can benefit from a wheelchair prescription.
-For instance, a paraplegic experiences no feeling in the legs and may require a wheelchair for the rest of his or her life.
+If you have temporary or permanent disabilities, you may benefit from a wheelchair prescription.
+For instance, a paraplegic who has no feeling in their legs may require a wheelchair for the rest of their life.
 A person with broken bones may need a wheelchair prescription until injuries have healed.

 - musculoskeletal issues

 - broken bones or injury to the legs or feet